 Criteria for those with hidden disabilities

-The Department for Transport has introduced changes to the criteria for applying for a blue badge to include those with hidden disabilities.
+The Department for Transport has announced changes to the criteria for applying for a blue badge to include those with hidden disabilities including autism, dementia and mental health conditions.
+People with these and other conditions are eligible to apply for a Blue Badge, however please be aware not all hidden disabilities will mean automatic eligibility for a Blue Badge.
 The new criteria came into effect on 30 August 2019.

 Individuals eligible without assessment

-- Has been awarded a benefit (giving rise to a lump sum at tariffs 1-8 inclusive) under the Armed Forces Compensation Scheme (AFCS) and has also been certified by the Service Personnel and Veterans agency as having a permanent and severe disability which means they cannot walk or have severe difficulty in walking.
+- have been awarded a lump sum benefit at tariff 1-8 of the Armed Forces Compensation Scheme and have been certified as having a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking.

 Individuals eligible following assessment

 Those who do not meet any of the conditions above, but meet one of the following, may be able to receive a Blue Badge following assessment:

 - You have an enduring or Substantial disability that causes an inability to walk or causes very considerable difficulty in walking, which can include difficulties brought on by anxiety or other mental health issues and causes you significant psychological distress.

 - You have a terminal illness, which means you cannot walk or find walking very difficult and have a DS1500 form.